Myonmu/RobertHoudin/README.md

 - `PropertyBlock`: the value is retrieved from the property block in `RhExecutionContext`, using cached reflection.
 The text box before the type selection becomes editable and you should input the field name. (a drop down version might be implemented in the future).

 ![image](https://github.com/user-attachments/assets/5a1ef8b4-e07d-49ca-ab56-ecc63599c7af)

+## Under the Hood

+Here are some implementation details if you wish to modify the framework.

+### Node/Port Referencing

+The framework uses string GUIDs to reference ports and nodes, using Unity's GUID generator.
+The GUID is used in several ways:

+- Each `RhNode` and `RhPort` keeps a serialized string as GUID (hidden from inspector).
+If the GUID is empty, we generate a new one.
+- Unity's Graph View system finds an `RhPortView` by using `GetPortByGuid`, and finding `RhNodeView` by `GetNodeByGuid`.
+These two methods expects setting the `.viewDataKey` field of the node or port.
+- In `RhTree`, we keep separate dictionaries that map string GUIDs to respective `RhNode` and `RhPort`.
+- Each `RhPort` serializes the GUIDs of the connected ports.

+### Evaluation Process

+We always start evaluating an `RhTree` from the result node, and check each of its inputs.
+If the input has not been evaluated, we do the same for the input node.
+This is similar to a depth-first search.

+`OnBeginEvaluate` will be called before checking the inputs.
+This is a virtual method but usually no override is needed.
+Currently, the only thing it does is to setup bindings in DataSource ports.

+During a node's evaluation, which is calling the node's `OnEvaluate` method, the node reads from the input ports and sets values of the output ports.
+After that, the consumer of the output value will perform a *Port Forwarding* process that copies the output value to the connected input port (see `ForwardValue`).
+Though this is only applicable for single ports, as multi ports cannot have a single value.

+Ports also have `IsActive` state.
+This doesn't mean whether they contain values or not, but rather if we should propagate the evaluation process through that port.